MohamedKhedr700/core-auth/README.md

 The `isAuthenticated` method should throw an exception if the account is not authenticated.

-The `AuthenticationException` will not be thrown in the system, but the errors can be called with the `errors` method in the `AuthManager` instance.
+The `AuthenticationException` will not be thrown in the system, but the errors can be called with the `errors` method in the `AuthChannel` instance.

 The `errors` method will return an `Raid\Core\Model\Errors\Errors` instance.